Deedone/techadv-src/content/about.md

 Hope it will help me to retain my motivation more easily.
 Also, I am planning to showcase some projects here soon.
-Too many projects worth sharing ar now buried with old hard drives.
+Too many projects worth sharing are now buried with old hard drives.